The Best Puerto Rico Wedding Venues!

 El Bungalow it's known by locals of the westside area, but almost a hidden treasure for everyone else, including destination couples.
 It's a gorgeous villa with an outdoor ceremony area, an indoor reception space (A/C anyone?), and a river flows right through it, so there's also an outdoor forest nature vibe very particular of this venue.

 Being one of the first colonies in the Americas, Puerto Rico has a lot of history.
-There are 16th-century jewels all over Old San Juan, which gives it a European look with the Latin charm.
+There are 16th-century jewels all over Old San Juan, which gives it a European look with a Caribbean charm.

 El Morro Fortress is a Spanish citadel located in the capital of Puerto Rico.
 Originally it was designed to guard the entrance of San Juan from seaborne enemies during colonial times.
 Surviving the test of times and changes in the history of the Island, it is now part of the US National Parks Service and the seventh-oldest building in the United States of America.
 Its beautiful 16th-century architecture overlooking the Atlantic Ocean makes it a dreamlike location to exchange vows, and it’s my favorite place for elopements in Old San Juan!

 San Cristóbal is the largest fortification ever made by the Spanish in the Americas.
 Finished during the 16th century, it protected entry to the city with its gates.
 Now under the administration of the National Parks Service, it's a historical landmark, museum and also a breathtaking wedding venue.
 There are different plazas with their own different character.
 Many couples use them for hosting ceremonies.
 It is conveniently located in Old San Juan, so there are many options for reception venues nearby, some of them also found on this list.

 Casa de España, Old San Juan